 Toward the end of the show, a young fan jumped onto the stage.
 A police officer pushed him off.
-More fans jumped on stage.
-The police rushed from the wings.
-It was a dangerous moment: The image of white police aggressively confronting young black people on television could spark the violence in Boston that was raging across America.
+More fans jumped on stage, and more police rushed from the wings.
+It was a dangerous moment: The image of white police aggressively confronting young black people on television could spark the violence in Boston that raged across America.

 James Brown Takes Control

 James Brown took control.
 He held the police back.
 “Move on back.
 I’ll be all right.
 I’ll be fine,” he said.